 If we want to avoid a future where we all have to live in a nuclear bunker and fight each other for scraps of rat meat while the whole world burns around us, we should all be out there planting more trees.

 So lets do that.
-It’s $1 for 10 trees so throw in $10 and we get 100 trees.
+That charity is planting trees all over for about $0.10 a tree, so please donate at least 100 trees.
 I want to get to 5,000 trees before the end of June!